OpenGenus/cosmos/linux/activities.md

 * Shut Down your device instantly or set a timer
 * Restart your device
 * Create a file(txt, docx, pptx,xlsx, vsdx and rtf supported)
+* Turn on and Turn off the wifi

 Keep reading to see how to do all the above mentioned jobs with B.E.N.J.I.